-Savannah is home to some incredible restaurants that it is hard to know where to start.
-Which is why we are sharing the best mom and pop Savannah restaurants, so you don’t miss any of these top picks!
+Savannah is home to some incredible restaurants where it is hard to know where to start.
+This is why we are sharing the best mom-and-pop Savannah restaurants, so you don’t miss any of these top picks!

 Best time to visit Savannah

-For those travelling on a budget, visit Savannah between Thanksgiving and Christmas; everything is open, the weather is cooler and prices are much lower.
+For those traveling on a budget, visit Savannah between Thanksgiving and Christmas; everything is open, the weather is cooler and prices are much lower.

 Getting to Savannah